2015 Colombia–Venezuela migrant crisis: Background

 Since the 1970s, Colombians had fled to Venezuela to avoid violent conflict in their homeland.
 In the 1990s, Colombians amounted to 77% of all immigrants in Venezuela, according to Raquel Alvarez, a sociologist at the Andes University in Venezuela.
 Going into the 2000s, Venezuelan president Hugo Chávez used record high oil revenues to fund populist policies and social programs known as Bolivarian Missions in Venezuela.
 With such programs, the Chávez administration then granted Colombians residency, the right to vote and other social services; even offering bus rides for Colombian-Venezuelans across the border who wanted to vote for Chávez.
 Colombians who received such benefits would often in turn support Chávez in elections.
 The creation of currency controls and subsidies under Chávez also allowed a business of smuggling to occur across borders.
 On the border of Colombia and Venezuela, Colombians would often take advantage of the Bolivarian government's subsidies and smuggle price fixed goods from Venezuela to Colombia in order to receive profits.

 Municipalities in the border affected by crisis.

 Going into the 2010s, economic actions performed by Chávez's government over the previous decade such as overspending and price controls proved to be unsustainable, with the economy then beginning to falter, while inflation, poverty and shortages in Venezuela increasing.
 By then, Colombians who had emigrated to Venezuela became disappointed with Venezuela due to the economic collapse of its economy and increasing discrimination by the Venezuelan government and its supporters.
 Tens of thousands to possibly 200,000 Colombians had left Venezuela in the few years preceding 2015.
 According to the Ministry of Foreign Affairs, passports to Colombia increased 150% between March 2014 and March 2015.
-Repatriation assistance of Colombian-Venezuelans had also reached a record number in the first quarter of 2015 and in early 2015, Martin Gottwald, the deputy head of the United Nation's refugee agency in Colombia, warned that many of the Colombian refugees that had fled to Venezuela may move back to Colombia.
+Repatriation assistance of Colombian-Venezuelans had also reached a record number in the first quarter of 2015 and in early 2015, Martin Gottwald, the deputy head of the United Nations' refugee agency in Colombia, warned that many of the Colombian refugees that had fled to Venezuela may move back to Colombia.
 The high influx of Colombians returning to Colombia worried the Colombian government since the return of Colombians would raise the unemployment rate and cause a strain on public services.
 In the 10 months preceding the crisis, 9,000 additional Colombians were forced to leave Venezuela according to the Association of Colombians in Venezuela.

 Who comes from Colombia?
 People practically without education, without a penny in their pocket.